-- Significant service in academic administrative and leadership roles in the Department, the School or the University - Has made significant contributions to equality, diversity and inclusion activities, including widening participation - Contributes to a positive working environment and acts as a role model in promoting the University's values - Active contribution to scholarly communication or communication of scholarly work to the general public - Editing of or reviewing submissions for scholarly journals or publishers - Advises (whether in the UK or elsewhere) governmental bodies, parliamentary committees, international organisations, or non-governmental organisations - Membership of public bodies - Supports partnerships with other HEIs or funders - Promotes multi- and inter-disciplinarity
+- Service in academic administrative and leadership roles in the Department, the School or the University. - Provides active mentoring and support for colleagues. - Has made significant and sustained contributions to equality, diversity and inclusion activities, including widening participation. - Creates a positive working environment and acts as a role model in promoting the University's values. - Service in academic leadership roles outside the University (e.g. learned societies and professional bodies) - Innovation and leadership in scholarly communication or communication of scholarly work to the general public - Significant editing of or reviewing submissions for scholarly journals or publishers - Advises (whether in the UK or elsewhere) governmental bodies, parliamentary committees, international organisations, or non-governmental organisations - Membership of public bodies - Significant contributions to forming or sustaining important partnerships with e.g. professions, public bodies, other universities (including in other countries) or philanthropic donors. - Supports the work of other HEIs (e.g. external examining; participation in reviews) - Promotes interdisciplinarity